Bryony Gordon: Career

 In June 2014, Gordon published her first book, The Wrong Knickers: A Decade of Chaos, a memoir.
+In 2016, Gordon published her second book, Mad Girl, a memoir about her struggles with obsessive-compulsive disorder (OCD), bulimia, alopecia and drug dependency.

-In June 2016, Gordon published her second book, Mad Girl, a memoir about her struggles with obsessive-compulsive disorder (OCD), bulimia, alopecia and drug dependency.
+In 2024, she joined the Daily Mail.

 Personal life

 Gordon married Harry Wilson, a financial journalist, on 5 July 2013.
 They have a daughter and live in Clapham in London.
 Gordon ran in the London Marathon on 23 April 2017 to support mental health charities.

 Gordon has been open about her mental health difficulties, including OCD and depression.
 In April 2017 she began her Mad World podcasts with an interview with Prince Harry.
 As of August 2018 Gordon is a sober, recovering alcoholic.